UltraEngine/Documentation/CPP/AdvancedInterface.md

 ## Build the Main Panel

-We're now going to add a program console and a simulated 3D viewport to the main panel.
+We're now going to add a program console and a simulated viewport to the main panel.
+The viewport could be a window that uses [OpenGL rendering](OpenGL.md), a [3D engine](Leadwerks.md), or just a panel that displays an image.
+Since we are not building a real application, we will just use a panel with a black background.

 Replace the main panel creation code with this:

 ```c++
 	//-------------------------------------------------------